Gursimran07316/SunsetInn---Group-Project-Capstone/README.md

-# Name of the app:  Sunset Inn
+# Name of the app:  Sunset Recipes
-A hotel booking app simplifies the process of finding and reserving hotel rooms.
-This app helps users to browse available rooms and book accommodations from their mobile device.

 **FOL Group Name:** Group A

 **Group Members and Student ID:**